 The inhalation and exhalation processes are spontaneous events that do not require any conscious effort.

 However, just like inhalation can be controlled within limits, we can also break down the conscious control of your exhalation into two categories of, voluntary control and involuntary control.

 Air is held in the lungs and slowly released at a fixed rate during voluntary exhalation.

 The following table contains the striking differences between the inhalation and exhalation processes.

 The lung is the primary organ that actively takes part in respiration.
 However, several other supporting muscles and organs aid in carrying out the inhalation and exhalation process.

 Both Inhalation and Exhalation occur due to Pressure Gradients.

 In the case of expiration, the lung volume decreases because of the elastic flinch of lung tissues.
-As a result, the pressure within lungs increases compared to the outside pressure.
-It allows the air carrying carbon dioxide to push out of body.
+As a result, the pressure within the lungs increases compared to the outside pressure.
+It allows the air carrying carbon dioxide to push out of the body.

 During inspiration, alveoli help in exchanging oxygen with bloodstreams.
-On the other hand, during expiration, take out carbon dioxide from blood.
+On the other hand, during expiration, take out carbon dioxide from the blood.